 SCB Review & Due Diligence

 SCB reviews fit-and-proper criteria, business plan viability, AML framework, and capital adequacy.
-May issue information requests requiring prompt, comprehensive responses.
+May issue information requests requiring prompt, complete responses.

 8–16 weeks